browserstack/browserstack-fastlane-plugin/README.md

 ## Getting Started

 This project is a [_fastlane_](https://github.com/fastlane/fastlane) plugin.
-To get started with `Fastlane-plugin-Browserstack`, add it to your project by running:
+To get started with `browserstack-fastlane-plugin`, add it to your project by running:

 ```bash
 fastlane add_plugin browserstack